wcps.model¶

 Bases:

-method if it isn’t provided here.
-Format parameters can be specified with theparams()
+to()method if it isn’t provided here.
+Format parameters can be specified with theparams()method.- Parameters:

 Examples: